|

 Department of Psychiatry, College of Physicians and Surgeons, Columbia University, New York

-Course Taught: Neuroscience
+Courses Taught: Neuroscience

 Research Interests: Neurogenesis, Motor Control, Depression, Alzheimer Disease and Brain Stimulation